VIEWVIEWVIEW/AW-Shared-ESP-v2-LITE-Client/README.md

 zesshy best (after swissguy (after polak (after zim)))

-# e: there won't be any updated due to perma ban from aw
+# e: there won't be any updates due to perma ban from aw